Brooks-Willis/dance_bot/scripts/README.txt

 ---

-Then, run the dmp server and then learn_a_funky_move.py with the path specified above and a value of K (one of the gains) and num_bases (number of basis functions)
+Then, run the dmp server and then learn_a_funky_move.py.
+Pass in the name of the funky move to learn and a value of K (one of the gains) and num_bases (number of basis functions) from the command line after running the node to learn and save DMPs.

 roslaunch dmp dmp.launch
-rosrun dance_bot learn_a_funky_move.py /home/rboy/catkin_ws/src/dance_bot/path_data/test1.csv 500 5
+rosrun dance_bot learn_a_funky_move.py [path to dance_bot]/path_data
+OR
+roslaunch dance_bot learn.launch

 ---